 Included in tour:

-- tour leader with a group at all times
+- tour leader always with a group

-- all airport transfers
+- airport transfers

-- all transportation between the cities
+- transportation between the cities

-- bus highlight tour around Madrid
+- full day tour around Madrid

 - tickets to Royal Palace (Madrid)

-- tour in Toledo, tickets to Cathedral
+- tour in Toledo

 - tour in Cordoba, tickets to Mosque